Sub-agents

 Your workflow:

-1. Analyze user requests carefully
+1. Analyze user requests

 2. Use delegate_task to assign work to appropriate specialists